xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 execution.
 So it’s better to move conda all other package installation directories to $PROJECT.

-First explore what is in your home directory and how much space it consumes with the following commands.
+First, explore what is in your home directory and how much space it consumes with the following commands.

 ```bash